Detecting the full photoemission cone from laser-based ARPES experiments by leveraging deflector technology: Discussion and conclusions

 In this work, we demonstrated that combining the bias-voltage approach~\cite{Gauthier2021} with the deflector technology of state-of-the-art hemispherical electron analyzers is a powerful approach for detecting all electrons photoemitted over 2$\pi$ in a fixed geometry in laser-based ARPES experiments.
 This is especially relevant when using low-photon-energy sources, as their momentum space coverage is intrinsically limited.
 We extended the previously established model~\cite{Gauthier2021} to consider the deflector axis.
 We also introduced the weighting factor $\beta$ to account for different lens system designs of hemispherical analyzers.
 We demonstrated the validity of this extended model for the ASTRAIOS 190 hemispherical analyzer and that a fixed value of $\beta=0.85$ applies to all voltages and samples measured.

 In addition to all the advantages and limitations raised previously,\cite{Gauthier2021} the current work showed that the analyzer slit size should be carefully selected to maintain a good transverse momentum resolution.
 While the slit size affects the transverse momentum resolution even without bias, this effect is notably exacerbated by the application of a voltage that forces photoelectrons with a larger range of transverse momenta through the slit.
-Another important limitation observed in this work is the enhancement of space-charge effects with applied voltage.
-We speculated that this effect could arise from the electron lens design, and further studies with different hemispherical analyzer designs would be needed to clarify the underlying origin and identify solutions to mitigate this issue.
+Another important limitation observed in this work is the enhancement of space-charge effects with applied voltage. {Space charge simulations demonstrate that part of the enhancement occurs between the sample and the analyzer entrance, but we also speculated that a contribution of this effect arises} from the electron lens design{.
+Further} studies with different hemispherical analyzer designs would be needed to clarify the underlying origin and identify solutions to mitigate this issue. {We note that the extremely large extraction voltages used in momentum microscope also enhance space charge effects,~\cite{Schonhense2018} but novel lens modes are being designed to mitigate this by repelling the low energy electrons.\cite{Schonhense2021,Tkach2025,Tkach2026}}

+{As stated in Ref.~\onlinecite{Gauthier2021}, the main experimental limitation of the bias-voltage approach remains the difficulty in realizing an ideal parallel plate geometry with an uniform electric field.
+One consideration is the experimental design that should be optimized to obtain a symmetric field from the sample surface to the analyzer entrance.
+In our setup, the flag-style sample holder is inserted in an azimuthal stage, which is electrically decoupled from the manipulator and biased.
+This biased assembly guarantees a large equipotential surface around the sample.
+Another consideration is the sample characteristics on field uniformity.
+Inhomogeneous fields near the surface are induced by rough surfaces, as well as differences in work function of the sample and its close environment.~\cite{Fero2014} A large and flat sample is preferred to minimize these contributions. }